DesharajuDeepthi/DesharajuDeepthi/README.md

 # Deepthi Desharaju

-I build agentic AI systems that do real work in the enterprise — not demos.
+I build agentic AI systems that do real work in the enterprise.
 My focus is multi-step LLM agents, RAG pipelines, and MCP tool integrations on top of real production data.

 ---